wbwht/inventorysystem/Readme.md

 ```
 <br>

-# Run ims-frontend
+# 2. Run ims-frontend

-Ensure that yarn is already installed:
+Ensure that yarn is already installed.
+If not, run:
 ```bash
 $ npm install -g yarn
 ```

+Run installation as follows:

 ```bash
 $ cd ims-frontend/